cbcrg/tcoffee/docs/tcoffee_installation.rst

   -blast_server=NCBI

-No need for any E-mail here, but you don't get PSIBLAST, and whenever T-Coffee wants to use it, BLASTP will be used instead.
+..
+Warning:: No need for any E-mail here, but you don't get PSI-BLAST, and whenever T-Coffee wants to use it, BLASTP will be used instead.

 Using another client